nauam/Courses/docs/administration/security/authentication.md

 having the passwords in plaintext within the configuration file.

 To accomplish this, you'll need a properly hashed or encrypted password to use in the config.
-QW Control has a built in command line utility to encrypt passwords.
+Rundeck has a built in command line utility to encrypt passwords.
 The default encryption service is the Jetty password utility.

 In this example,
 we'll setup a new user named "jsmith", with a password of "mypass":

 ```
-$ java -jar qwcontrol-{{{qwcontrolVersionFull}}}.war --encryptpwd Jetty
+$ java -jar rundeck-{{{rundeckVersionFull}}}.war --encryptpwd Jetty
 Required values are marked with: *
 Username (Optional, but necessary for Crypt encoding):
 jsmith    <-----Type this value